 We designed this project to make learning about sustainability and corporate responsibility a fun and rewarding experience.
 By completing this project students learn how to gather and evaluate information to better understand company sustainability initiatives and their related results.
 Students learn about business corporate responsibility through real world applications.The student's work begins by visiting various websites and answering general questions about sustainability and corporate responsibility.
 Next, they learn about sustainability in a global context, reviewing appropriate indices.
 Following is a comprehensive study of the most recent McDonald’s Sustainability Report.
 Students visit McDonald’s website and engage its Report experiencing sustainability and corporate responsibility in action.
 The project concludes with an assignment asking students their opinion about McDonald’s sustainability and corporate responsibility efforts and reporting.

-We designed this project for students in a first-semester business or accounting course.
-Every business student needs to understand accounting the language of business.
+We designed this 5th edition project for students in a first-semester business or accounting course.
+Every business student needs to understand accounting, the language of business.
 The best way to accomplish this goal is to engage in the learning process.
 Throughout, this project engages the student in learning business and accounting by systematically working through concepts and questions.

 To begin, students examine McDonald’s Corporation (or a company of their choice).
 They complete the project always considering two questions:

 When students complete the project, there are two distinct take-a-ways.
 First, students express an excitement for business and accounting.
 Why?
-They now understand how to systematically evaluate a company.
-And they have a skill set to build upon when pursuing more advanced business and accounting topics.
-Second, students have been exposed to an important step in preparing for a professional career: researching and ultimately understanding a company’s financial position.
+They understand how to evaluate a company systematically.
+And they have a skill to build upon when pursuing more advanced business and accounting topics.
+Second, students explore a professional career, and they recognize how the career fits into the business world.

 This workbook makes the study of accounting and financial analysis an enjoyable and rewarding learning experience.
 Students learn accounting and financial analysis by systematically gathering financial and nonfinancial information to answer questions and make business decisions.
 The corporate annual report is the primary document used to drive the learning process.
 Students can select their own company or the instructor can direct the study and assign the same company for the entire class.
 Accounting terms and concepts are defined and illustrated as needed to support the student’s decision-making needs throughout the workbook.
 The work is active and driven by the student’s need to answer questions as they relate to his or her inquiry.
 Upon completing this project a student understands how to use widely available accounting and related information to systematically answer business questions.
 Illustrative questions are: